circleci/circleci-docs/jekyll/_docs/ssh-build.md

 ![]({{ site.baseurl }}/assets/img/docs/ssh-build-details.png)

-Now you can ssh to the running build (using the same ssh key that you use for GitHub) to perform whatever troubleshooting you need to.
+Now you can ssh to the running build (using the same ssh key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.

 **Your build commands will run as usual, with the exception of deployment**,